2021 AMC 10B Spring Problems

 20.

-The figure is constructed from line segments, each of which has length The area of pentagon can be written as where and are positive integers.
+The figure below is constructed from line segments, each of which has length The area of pentagon can be written as where and are positive integers.
 What is

 Answer: D